 Little is recorded about Eu Chin’s youth except that he had a classical Chinese education.
 This was expected of families that wanted to prepare their sons for the civil service examinations in the hope that they might become officials.
 Such an education required some wealth: it might take several generations for a poor family to accumulate the resources to support a son in his studies.
 The high ratio of candidates to available official positions was also very high, so success was never assured.

-If examinations and officialdom were the path that he was being prepared for, then his emigration to Southeast Asia was unusual.
+If examinations and officialdom were the path that he was being prepared for, then his emigration to Southeast Asia was an unusual event.
 7Ivy Maria Lim Mui Ling, “In Between Worlds: Teochew Chinese Leadership in Colonial Singapore” (M.A. diss., National Institute of Education, Singapore, 1998).
 Lim speculates that he emigrated because he had failed his examinations and wanted to seek his fortunes elsewhere.
 However, being from the coastal Teochew prefecture, and in a village close to the port town of Swatow, predisposed Eu Chin to the possibility of migration.
-The attitude of successive Chinese imperial governments towards emigration underwent cycles of permissiveness and restriction, because of the opposing pulls of the economic benefits of maritime trade and the fear of external threats or internal rebellion.
+The attitude of successive Chinese imperial governments towards emigration underwent cycles of permissiveness and restriction, depending on which had the stronger pull: the economic benefits of maritime trade, or the fear of external threats and internal rebellion.
 By Eu Chin’s time, emigration happened regardless of central policy, especially in the coastal provinces of China, because maritime trade was an integral part of the coastal economy.
 Both appointed officials and local elites (comprising the literati and the merchant classes) had a vested interest in the maritime economy and thus would not restrict it.
 8Philip A. Kuhn, Chinese Among Others: Emigration in Modern Times (Lanham, Maryland: Rowman and Littlefield, 2008), 22.
-These coastal provinces that would later see the largest outflow of Chinese labour in the nation’s history, after the European colonial enterprises around the world generated massive demand for cheap labour in the latter half of the 19th century.
+These coastal provinces would later see the largest outflow of Chinese labour in the nation’s history, after the European colonial enterprises around the world generated massive demand for cheap labour in the latter half of the 19th century.
 This dispersal established much of the present Chinese diaspora around the world.
 The long history of foreign trade along the South Chinese coast is the context in which Eu Chin’s story began.

-The internal dynamics of local elites were complicated, however.
+The internal dynamics of local elites were also complicated.
 In theory, the literati officials who led the bureaucracy were of high social standing, whereas merchants were on the lowest rungs of the Confucian hierarchy, beneath farmers and craftsmen.
-In practice, however, merchants through their wealth and combination into trade guilds were participating members of the local elites, and held considerable authority and power in conjunction with the literati and bureaucracy.
+In practice, merchants, through their wealth and combination into trade guilds, were participating members of the local elites, and held considerable authority and power in conjunction with the literati and bureaucracy.
 This was a synergistic interaction: the literati had officially recognized social prestige, while the merchants had wealth and the opportunities that wealth presents.
 “Literati were demeaned if they traded on their own account, but they could and did use merchant front men or kinsmen to handle their investments, another way for merchants to partake of the status and power of the literati.
 Officials served as silent partners in commerce, taking their share of profits in return for protection.”
 9Kuhn, Chinese Among Others, 23.
-Therefore, if his father had hoped that Eu Chin would rise to become a member of the literati elite, his departure to become involved in the vulgar world of commerce might have been deemed a shameful event and could explain why Eu Chin was not known to have returned to China even for a visit after settling in Singapore, unlike what most of his contemporaries aspired to do.
+Therefore, if his father had hoped that Eu Chin would rise to become a member of the literati elite, his venture into the vulgar world of commerce might have been deemed a shameful event and could explain why Eu Chin was not known to have returned to China after settling in Singapore, even for a visit, unlike what most of his contemporaries aspired to do.